 How is urinary retention diagnosed?

-Your caregiver will ask about your health history and the medicines you take.
+Your healthcare provider will ask about your health history and the medicines you take.
 He will press or tap on your lower abdomen.
 You may need any of the following tests:

-- A digital rectal exam is when caregivers carefully feel the size of your prostate.
+- A digital rectal exam is when healthcare providers carefully feel the size of your prostate.

 - A post void residual test will show how much urine is left in your bladder after you urinate.
-You will be asked to urinate and then caregivers will use a small ultrasound machine to check how much urine is left in your bladder.
+You will be asked to urinate and then healthcare providers will use a small ultrasound machine to check how much urine is left in your bladder.

 - Blood or urine tests may show infection or prostate specific antigen (PSA) levels.
 PSA may be elevated in prostate cancer.